theNewDynamic/oregonsadventurecoast.com/content/blog/2018-06-15-historic-tall-ships-are-back-in-coos-bay-july.md

 ---
 title: Historic Tall Ships Are Back in Coos Bay in July!
-date: 2018-06-15T11:38:36.000Z
+date: 2018-06-15T11:38:36.000+00:00
-description: >-
-  The public is invited to experience maritime history when the brig Lady Washington and the topsail ketch Hawaiian Chieftain dock at the Coos Bay Boardwalk July 12th-24th, 2018.
+description: The public is invited to experience maritime history when the brig Lady Washington and the topsail ketch Hawaiian Chieftain dock at the Coos Bay Boardwalk July 12th-24th, 2018.
 This is welcome news to our community after the Lady Washington was unable to complete her voyage to Coos Bay in April due to weather conditions.
 tags:
 - Battle Sails
 - Beaches
 - Charleston
 - Coast
 - Coos Bay
 - Coos Bay Boardwalk
 - Coos Bay Boat Building Center
 - Coquille Indian Tribe
 - Educational
 - Hawaiian Chieftain
 - Lady Washington
 - Lower Umpqua
 - Maritime History
 - North Bend
 - Oregon
 - reconciliation ceremony
 - recreation
 - Siuslaw
 - Tall Ships
 - The Confederated Tribes of Coos
 - Tours
 - Washington
 categories:
 - Miscellaneous
-image: /img/06-15-18-lady-washington-hawaiian-chieftan.jpg
+image: "/img/06-15-18-lady-washington-hawaiian-chieftan.jpg"
+warning: true

 ---
 <h2>See the historic Lady Washington and Hawaiian Chieftain at the Coos Bay Boardwalk July 12th-24th</h2>